bloc97/Anime4K/README.md

 ***Disclaimer: All art assets used are for demonstration and educational purposes.
 All rights are reserved to their original owners.
 If you (as a person or a company) own the art and do not wish it to be associated with this project, please contact us at anime4k.upscale@gmail.com and we will gladly take it down.***

-The simplicty and speed of Anime4K allows the user to watch upscaled anime in real time, as we believe in preserving original content and allowing the freedom of choice for all anime fans.
+The simplicty and speed of Anime4K allows the user to watch upscaled anime in real time, as we believe in preserving original content and promoting freedom of choice for all anime fans.
 Re-encoding anime into 4K should be avoided as it is non-reversible, potentially damages original content and takes up to O(n^2) more disk space.

 ### A Few Comparisons (1080p to 4K Upscaling)
 Denoising is enabled when possible.
 (Anime4K, waifu2x and NGU)